-The Fund subsequently measures all equity investments at fair value through profit or loss, except where the Fund's management has elected, at initial recognition, to irrevocably designate an equity investment at fair value through other comprehensive income.
-The Fund's policy is to designate equity investments as fair value through other comprehensive income when those investments are held for purposes other than to generate investment returns.
+The Fund subsequently measures all equity investments at FVTPL, except where the Fund's management has elected, at initial recognition, to irrevocably designate an equity investment at FVOCI.
+The Fund's policy is to designate equity investments as FVOCI when those investments are held for purposes other than to generate investment returns.
 When this election is used, fair value gains and losses are recognized in other comprehensive income and are not subsequently reclassified to the statement of profit or loss, including on disposal.
 Impairment losses (and reversal of impairment losses) are not reported separately from other changes in fair value.
 Dividends, when representing a return on such investments, continue to be recognized in the statement of income as 'Dividend income' when the Fund's right to receive payments is established.